solariun/atomicx/README.md

 What is AtomicX?
 AtomicX is a general purpose **cooperative** thread lib for embedded applications (single core or confined within other RTOS) that allows you partition your application "context" (since core execution) into several controlled context using cooperative thread.
 So far here nothing out of the ordinary, right?
 Lets think again:

+## Version 1.1.0

+* `finish()` method will be call every time `run()` is returned, this allow special cases like eventual threads to self-destroy itself, otherwise the object would be only a memory leak.... see examples on `main.cpp`

+* `SmartLock` RAII compliance, allow lock or shared lock to be auto release on object destruction.

+* **IMPORTANT** Now Notifications (Wait/Notify) can be timedout. if Tick based time is given, the waiting procedure will only stay blocked during it.
+(NO SPIN LOCK, REAL STATE BLOCK)
+* **IMPORTANT** `LookForWaitings` block for timeout time will a wait for specific refVar/tag is available, otherwise timeout, can be used sync wait and notify availability
+* **IMPORTANT** Now `Wait/Notify` `Tags`, used to give meaning/channel to a notification can be se to "all tags" if `Tag` is zero, otherwise it will respect refVar/Tag

 ## Version 1.0.0